Ernestina Naadu Mills: Early life and education

 Ernestina Naadu Botchway was born in Accra to Cornelius Teye Botchway, a cocoa businessman and Madam Alberta Abetso Abbey, both natives of Prampram a town in the Greater Accra Region.
 Mills attended Aburi Girl's Secondary School on a full scholarship granted by the then Cocoa Marketing Board now Ghana Cocoa Board (COCOBOD), after successfully passing her Common Entrance Examination.
 After receiving her GCE Ordinary Level certificate, she spent two years training as a teacher at the Specialist Training College (STC) in Winneba.

 After teaching at Kototabi Mixed school for two years she then returned to STC to obtain a Diploma in Home Economics.
 With a desire to continuously improve herself whilst teaching, she attended the University of Ghana, Legon and completed a Bachelor of Arts degree in Sociology and Psychology.
-She also had a Master of Philosophy degree in Sociology, specialising in Deviant Behaviour and Control.
+She also had a Master of Philosophy degree in sociology, specialising in Deviant Behaviour and Control.

 Career

 Upon completing her teacher training course she taught at Kotobabi (One) Mixed Middle School for two years.
-After graduating with Diploma in Home Economic she returned to her alma mater, Aburi Girl's Secondary School to teach Home Economic, specialising in Clothing and Textile Design for nine years.
+After graduating with Diploma in Home Economics she returned to her alma mater, Aburi Girl's Secondary School to teach Home Economics, specialising in Clothing and Textile Design for nine years.
 She later taught at the Holy Trinity Cathedral School and Achimota School.
 She taught for 33 years.

 Mills also served as the Director of Education in the Greater Accra Region.
 In her role as director she worked together with the Regional Director and five other district directors direct the teaching and learning process and ensure the smooth running of schools in the Greater Accra Region.